Campus Open House

 As the largest network of FAA-certified aircraft maintenance technician schools, our affiliations give you direct access to valuable resources and networking opportunities.

 AIM is a hands-on trade school that builds aviation careers.
-We represent the nation’s largest accredited network of aircraft maintenance technician schools.
-From aviation maintenance and avionics to industrial manufacturing and welding, our hands-on programs are designed to prepare students for thriving careers across the industry.Â
+We represent a widely recognized, accredited network of aircraft maintenance technician schools.
+From aviation maintenance and avionics to industrial manufacturing and welding, our hands-on programs are designed to prepare students for thriving careers across the industry.聽

-Chicago offers a robust job market for aviation maintenance graduates, with opportunities at major airports like O’Hare International Airport and Midway International Airport.
+Chicago offers a robust job market* for aviation maintenance graduates, with opportunities at major airports like O鈥橦are International Airport and Midway International Airport.
 The city is a hub for airlines, MRO facilities, and private aviation companies, ensuring a steady demand for skilled technicians in a variety of roles.

 Out-of-state students at the Chicago campus benefit from comprehensive support, including assistance with housing recommendations, access to career services, and resources tailored to their transition.
-The campus also features a Veterans’ Center, student lounges, and a Learning Resource Center, ensuring a welcoming and supportive environment.
+The campus also features a Veterans鈥 Center, student lounges, and a Learning Resource Center, ensuring a welcoming and supportive environment.

 Yes, our Chicago campus provides flexible scheduling options, including evening and weekend classes, to accommodate students balancing work or other responsibilities.
 Speak with an advisor to explore the specific schedules available for your program of interest.